How they do it: The gossip factor in right wing populist propaganda.

 Jan Harold Brunvand has documented such stories from North America.
 An example is an old story of Vietnamese immigrants eating pets, similar to the falsified story about Haitian immigrants in Ohio eating cats that was used by the Trump campaign.

 These modern folk tales spread through gossip in informal fora like friends or family groups, or through online gossip.
 These informal fora have absolutely no reality check, and the chances for them to corrected them are limited.
-These stories therefore spread, no matter if they are false or true.
+These stories therefore spread, regardless if they are false or true.

 Systematically cherry-picking stories about immigrant crime is disinformation

+An individually true story of a tragic crime can be used in a political campaign.
 A main focus of right wing populists is spotlighting stories about individual immigrant crime to undermine a political rival.
-The idea they propagate is that there is a threat of terrible immigrant crime against defenceless victims, that their political rivals do not confront, or even enable.
+The idea they propagate is that there is a threat of violent immigrant crime against defenceless victims, that their political rivals do not confront, or even enable.

 Right wing populists spread a mix of false and true stories about immigrant crime.
 Some of the stories that make greatest political impact are the individually true ones.
 Selective storytelling is a commonly used tool in right wing populism.